Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

 For the case when the full shape and size of the kernel are specified using $\bm{J}^{\bm{x}\bm{x}}$ by means of Eq.~\eqref{eq:h-structured-kernel}, an additional consideration must be made when droplets are in the vicinity of the envelope of folds in the droplet phase and the number density is almost singular.
 Due to $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ becoming zero when a trajectory crosses the envelope of folds, the shape of the local deformation associated with $\bm{J}^{\bm{x}\bm{x}}$ becomes elongated as the droplet approaches the envelope, and eventually collapses in the dimension perpendicular to the envelope so that it is fully aligned at the point where the droplet crosses the envelope.
-The consequence of defining the kernel using Eq.~\eqref{eq:h-structured-kernel} is then that as the droplet approaches and moves away from the envelope, the kernel becomes excessively elongated far beyond the extent of local structures in the droplet phase, and makes non-physical contributions to the regression procedure at distant gridpoints.
+The consequence of defining the kernel using Eq.~\eqref{eq:h-structured-kernel} is then that as the droplet approaches and moves away from the fold envelope, the kernel becomes excessively elongated far beyond the extent of local structures in the droplet phase, and makes non-physical contributions to the regression procedure at distant gridpoints.
 It is therefore necessary to impose a restriction on the maximum extent to which a kernel can elongate in order to ensure that the accumulation procedure maintains stability and produces a representative reconstruction of the number density field.
 This is performed in the present work by simply restricting the kernel shape such that each of the semi-axes of the ellipsoidal domain upon which the kernel is defined cannot be greater than three times the value of the smoothing length $h$ associated with the equivalent spherical kernel at that point, as determined by Eq.~\eqref{eq:h-spherical-kernel}.
-In the event that it is necessary to limit the length of one of these semi-axes, the others are accordingly rescaled so that the value of $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ at that point on the given trajectory remains unchanged, thereby enabling droplets in the vicinity of the envelope of folds to contribute to the kernel regression procedure in a manner which remains consistent with the local structures in the droplet phase.
+In practice, this limit on the elongation factor has been found to represent an acceptable trade off between capturing the anisotropic structures that are present in the droplet number density field, whilst preserving an accurate physical description that does not contain spurious numerical effects.
+In the event that it is necessary to limit the length of one of these semi-axes, the others are accordingly rescaled so that the value of $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ at that point on the given trajectory remains unchanged, thereby enabling droplets in the vicinity of the fold envelope to contribute to the kernel regression procedure in a manner which remains representative of the local structures in the droplet phase.